GrantBirki/gl/src/pages/details.md

 There are a few ways to get to the wedding [location](/location).
 We recommend flying into the San Francisco International Airport (SFO) and renting a car to drive to the venue.
 There will be multiple groups of people driving to the venue, so we can help coordinate rides if needed.

+You can also fly into the [Charles M. Schulz - Sonoma County Airport](https://sonomacountyairport.org/) which is a smaller airport that is closer to the venue which is located just outside of Santa Rosa, CA.

 However, if you prefer not to fly there are other options as well.
 You can drive to the venue which is what a few family members are doing to turn it into a road trip / vacation.
 You can also take the California Zephyr train which is operated by [Amtrak](https://www.amtrak.com/california-zephyr-train) and goes from Chicago to San Francisco (with stops in Colorado of course).

 ## Dress Code